schmittnieto/schmittnieto.github.io/_posts/2024-09-11-chronicloud-series.md

 ---
 title: "Chronicloud Series: A Journey through Azure Solutions"
 date: 2024-09-11
-last_modified_at: 2024-10-19
+last_modified_at: 2024-10-28
-excerpt: "Explore Azure technologies in the Chronicloud Series, with in-depth guides and hands-on labs."
+excerpt: "Delve into Azure technologies with the Chronicloud Series.
+Access in-depth guides and hands-on labs to enhance your skills and understanding in cloud computing."
 categories:
   - Blog
 tags: